 We see that perturbing the oscillators at locations 1, 32, 97, and 128 of the array does not lead to a breakdown in recurrence.
-This is interesting but unsurprising, as these locations are the nodes of the second and fourth mode of a corresponding linearly coupled array.
-Ideally, the even modes of homogeneous 1D FPUT-$\beta$ array should not receive energy during recurrence.
+This is interesting but unsurprising, as these locations are the nodes of the second and fourth modes of a corresponding linearly coupled array.
+Ideally, the even modes of a homogeneous 1D FPUT-$\beta$ array should not receive energy during recurrence.
 Therefore, we expect that perturbing the oscillators at the nodes of the modes should not have a major effect on energy recurrence.
-This discussion also suggests that perturbing the system at some locations may significantly increase the energy transfer to higher modes.
-This may help explain the breakdown of the energy recurrence.
+Our observations also suggest that perturbing the system at some locations may significantly increase the energy transfer to higher modes.
+This may help explain the breakdown of energy recurrence.